aAdams01/astro-bookopoly/README.md

 Do you like to read?
 No?!
 This project isn't for you then.

 Shoo...
-You heard what I said -- git!
+You heard what I said &mdash; git!

 Oh, so you do like to read?
 Well, in that case, this project is a handy dandy little game much **like Monopoly but for books**.
 'Nough said.